 Assignment 2

-Web services were introduced in the lessons as programs that allow other programs to talk to each other, which in Web GIS usually means showing maps in a browser or app.
-In the previous assignment, roads, demographics, and basemap layers were streamed to our app via web services, and most of our assignments will pull data in this way.
+Web services were introduced in the lessons as programs that allow communication between applications on the Internet, which in Web GIS usually means showing maps and data in a browser or app.
+In the previous assignment, roads, demographics, and basemap layers were “streamed” to our app via web services, and most of our assignments will pull data in this way.
 Today we will write the code to create our own web service from scratch.

 To do this, we will need a web server to host our application and listen for requests from clients.
 We will use CodeSandbox.io as a free test environment.